 Image E. Basal cell (arrow) of an erect axis arising from the prostrate system (GWS000373; rehydrated from press).

-Image F. Simple branching in the erect filament system (GWS000373; rehydrated from press).
+Image F. Unilateral branching in the erect filament system (GWS000373; rehydrated from press).

 Image G. Typically regular opposite branching in the main axis of an erect filament (GWS000373; rehydrated from press).